markvdh/Iceberg-tables/README.md

  * The Role we mention in the Workspace and Environment properties of Coalesce should be 'ACCOUNTADMIN' inorder to successfully create an  iceberg table
  * An EXTERNAL VOLUME,CATALOG INTEGRATION is expected to be created in Snowflake at the Storage Location chosen in the Node properties.

+ ### External Iceberg table Initial Deployment

+When deployed for the first time into an environment the Dynamic Table Latest Record Version node will execute the below stage:

+* **Create Iceberg Table**: This stage will execute a `CREATE OR REPLACE` statement and create a Iceberg Table in the target environment.

+### External Iceberg table Redeployment
+#### Recreating a Snowflake Iceberg table

+If any changes in config options like external volume,baselocation ,node properties ,column  results in recreating iceberg table during redeployment

+* **Create Iceberg Table**: This stage will execute a `CREATE OR REPLACE` statement and create a Iceberg Table in the target environment.

+###  External Iceberg table Undeployment

+If a snowflake iceberg table is dropped from the workspace and commited to GIT results in table dropped from target environment.
+This is executed as a single stage:

+* **Drop Iceberg Table**

 <h1 id="code">Code</h1>